 Grapefruit may interact with estradiol and lead to unwanted side effects.
 Avoid the use of grapefruit products.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Remove the vaginal ring and seek emergency medical attention if you have: fever with nausea, vomiting, diarrhea, muscle pain, dizziness, fainting, and/or sunburn-like skin rash.
 These may be signs of a life-threatening disease called toxic shock syndrome.

-chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 swelling or tenderness in your stomach;